Loading…

 It seeks to explore the following items:

-how States can further enhance efforts to safeguard human rights when procuring and deploying AI systems;
+- How States can further enhance efforts to safeguard human rights when procuring and deploying AI systems;

-how non-tech businesses can further incorporate human rights focus in their deployment of AI in their business operations, products and services, including though comprehensive and robust human rights due diligence processes;
+- How non-tech businesses can further incorporate human rights focus in their deployment of AI in their business operations, products and services, including though comprehensive and robust human rights due diligence processes;

-what grievance mechanisms exist for rightsholders that have been affected by AI procured by States or businesses, and how they can be strengthened; and
+- What grievance mechanisms exist for rightsholders that have been affected by AI procured by States or businesses, and how they can be strengthened; and

-the essential role of human rights defenders to support States and businesses in identifying human rights risks and preventing harm in this context.
+- The essential role of human rights defenders to support States and businesses in identifying human rights risks and preventing harm in this context.

 Key objectives of the session: